christopher-natan/Python3.Relay.Switch/README.md

 # Relay.Switch
-Python code for controlling relay module
+Python code for controlling relay module.
+One of my Python dependency source code on project called EasyLoad

 #### How to
  Include relay.switch to your script by importing